Missouri Valley / Iowa

 Advertisement

-There is a high dropout rate in youth sports—especially among girls—and this program will address barriers to participation through grants, new strategies, specialized training and community-based programs.
+There is a high dropout rate in youth sports — especially among girls — and this program will address barriers to participation through grants, new strategies, specialized training and community-based programs.

 Key Event Details

-The second and third segments will focus on Red Ball Tennis, which “drops the pressure and dials up the fun of the classic game we all love,” according to RedBallTennis.com.
+The second and third segments focus on Red Ball Tennis, which “drops the pressure and dials up the fun of the classic game we all love,” according to RedBallTennis.com.
 “Whether you’re new to the game, coming back after a break or just looking to get active, Red Ball makes it easy to jump in.
 No formal courts, no strict rules, just high-energy play whenever and wherever you want.”

 The Red Ball Tennis programming this partnership is building is exclusively for girls who are 7 to 9 years old.
 High school-aged girls and adult women can learn how to better coach or mentor youth players.
 Participants must attend the first segment to participate in the final two segments.